 Calendar year Users

 2020 16,599

-2019 19,660 (note: usage data is estimated for January to May 2019 as a result of the exit of the original agreement with SU affecting reporting during this period).
+2019 19,660 (Note: user data is estimated for January to May 2019 as a result of the exit of the original agreement with SU affecting reporting during this period).

 2018 66,875

-Notwithstanding the impact of the COVID pandemic during 2020 and 2021, the data demonstrates that usage of SMLC has decreased over recent years, due largely to the ceasing of the original contract between SCC and SU which aligned with SU opening their new leisure facility at East Park Terrace.
-East Park Terrace is situated approximately 0.2 miles from SMLC and caters for SU's sports-related programme and associated users, which made up the majority of SMLC users.
+Notwithstanding the impact of the COVID pandemic during 2020 and 2021, the data demonstrates that usage of SMLC has decreased over recent years.
+This is due largely to the ceasing of the original contract between the Council and SU which aligned with SU opening their new academic leisure facility at East Park Terrace and transfer of the academic users from SMLC to this facility.

+East Park Terrace is situated approximately 0.2 miles from SMLC and caters for SU's sports-related programme and associated users, which have historically made up the majority of SMLC users.